Panoply netCDF, HDF and GRIB Data Viewer

 panoply \PAN-uh-plee\, noun: 1.
 A splendid or impressive array. ...

-• Slice and plot specific latitude-longitude, latitude-vertical, longitude-vertical, or time-latitude arrays from larger multidimensional variables.
+• Create color contour plots of geo-referenced latitude-longitude, latitude-vertical, longitude-vertical, time-latitude or time-vertical arrays sliced from 2D or larger multidimensional variables.

-• Combine two arrays in one plot by differencing, summing or averaging.
+• Combine two geo-referenced arrays in one plot by differencing, summing or averaging.

-• Plot lon-lat data on a global or regional map (using any of over 75 map projections) or make a zonal average lineplot.
+• Plot lon-lat data on a global or regional map using any of over 200 map projections or make a zonal average line plot.

-• Overlay continent outlines or masks on lon-lat plots.
+• Overlay continent outlines or masks on lon-lat map plots.

 • Save plots to disk GIF, JPEG, PNG or TIFF bitmap images or as PDF or PostScript graphics files.